BCAA is an abbreviation for branched chain amino

 muscle soreness were assessed before and immediately, 4 h, 24 h, and 48 h

-significantly lower after the BCAA trial than in the PLAC trial at 4, 24, and 48
+significantly lower after the BCAA trial at 4, 24, and 48

 h postexercise, as well as lower than the CHO beverage at 24 h postexercise.
 CK

-was lower in the CHO trial at the 24- and 48-h time points than in the PLAC
+was lower in the CHO trial at the 24- and 48-h time points than in the placebo

 trial.
-LDH activities were lower in the BCAA trial at 4 h than in the PLAC
+LDH activities were lower in the BCAA trial at 4 h.
+As compared with the CHO and

 were lower at 24 h postexercise, and leg-flexion torque was higher at the 48-h